-Fees and Charges Summary of new Fees and Charges commencing in 22/23

-Service Detailed Charge Proposed Charge from 1st April 2022 Description Heritage Car Parking - Cusworth Hall - Annual Pass £52.00 Annual pass available to Staff and Visitors for access to the car park.
+Fees and Charges Summary of new Fees and Charges commencing in 22/23 l ees and charg es Summary of new Fees and Charges commencing in 22/23 т Proposed Charge from 1st Service Detailed Charge April 2022 Description Heritage Car Parking - Cusworth Hall - Annual Pass £52.00 Annual pass available to Staff and Visitors for access to the car park.
 Bereavement Adult Grave - Exclusive rights for 50yrs - Including headstone permit fee £1,566.00 This is an additional product line that encompasses 2 existing products (a grave and a headstone permit).
 It comes about after a number of masons have suggested including the headstone fee in the grave price and writing to the Mayor with this.
-As a compromise after proposing this previously and having it rejected, we are now proposing it as an option at the time of purchase while also leaving the items listed separately for those that want it that way Adult Grave - Exclusive rights for 75yrs - Including headstone permit fee Grave transfer including drafting a statutory declaration To reflect the time and effort in producing a statutory declaration which is something recently introduced to align is with best practice and reduce the risk of subsequent disputes Single photo to show on tribute screens during service Single photo (if supplied late - by 3pm the working day before service) Additional single photos to the above (price each photo) Slide show - up to 25 photos with simple fade transition Professional tribute - as above, set to music and professionally edited in a video style Family made video - checking and preparing, then showing during service Live webcast in high quality , accessed via Obitus website Live webcast as above but with access to saved copy for 28 days Keepsake copy of webcast - DVD, Blu Ray or USB Additional copies of the above recording (price each copy) Downloadable copy of visual tribute Additional copies of the above Tribute (price each copy) £18.00 £21.00 £18.00 £70.00 £18.00 £30.00 £45.00 £50.00 £25.00 £25.00 All new products following the upgrade and implementation of a full multimedia and web casting service at Rose Hill.
+As a compromise after proposing this previously and having it rejected, we are now proposing it as an option at the time of purchase while also leaving the items listed separately for those that want it that way Adult Grave - Exclusive rights for 75yrs - Including headstone permit fee Grave transfer including drafting a statutory declaration £1,801.00 To reflect the time and effort in producing a statutory declaration which is something recently introduced to align is with best practice and reduce the risk of subsequent disputes Single photo to show on tribute screens during service Single photo (if supplied late - by 3pm the working day before service) Additional single photos to the above (price each photo) Slide show - up to 25 photos with simple fade transition Professional tribute - as above, set to music and professionally edited in a video style Family made video - checking and preparing, then showing during service Live webcast in high quality, accessed via Obitus website Live webcast as above but with access to saved copy for 28 days Keepsake copy of webcast - DVD, Blu Ray or USB Additional copies of the above recording (price each copy) Downloadable copy of visual tribute Additional copies of the above Tribute (price each copy) £18.00 £21.00 £18.00 £70.00 £18.00 £30.00 All new products following the upgrade and implementation of a full multimedia and web casting service at Rose Hill.
 This is an improvement for the customer and in line with what most modern crematoria now offer.
-The prices proposed are based on the RRP of the supplier Planning Planning Built & Environment - Environment Information Regulation Fee (per hour) - Planning Services £42.50 Hourly charge applied when Environmental Information regulation requests are made.
+The prices proposed are based on the RRP of the supplier

-Proposed Charge from 1st Service Detailed Charge April 2022 Planning Built & Environment - Sale of biodiversity units from habitat bank at Torne Valley £16,500.00 In line with the Environment Act, and the requirement in the Council's Local Plan for development to demonstrate a minimum 10% net gain in biodiversity, the Council is opening a Habitat Bank selling Biodiversity Units.
-The units are calculated by the Defra Metric 3.0.
-This charge will be used to fund the restoration and conservation management of habitats at a site in the Torne Valley. active site £397, cost per visit Under the Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, mineral planning authorities can charge for a maximum of 8 site visits for monitoring site operations within any 12 month period where the site is operational, or one visit in other circumstances.
-Additional site visits may be undertaken but they cannot be charged (for example a site with more issues or complexity may need additional visits).
-Health & Safety Online Fire Safety Awareness £37.00 (Courses) Online Fire Safety Awareness Off site £200.00 Certain courses are now offered on line as well as in the classroom Online Fire Warden £37.00 to ensure service can still operate during pandemic.
+Proposed Charge from 1st Service Detailed Charge April 2022 Description Planning Planning Built & Environment - Environment Information Regulation Fee (per hour) - £42.50 Hourly charge applied when Environmental Information regulation Planning Services requests are made.
+Planning Development Management - Minerals Fee for Monitoring Mining and Landfill Under the Town and Country Planning (Fees for Applications, sites - FEES active site Deemed Applications, Requests and Site Visits) (England) £397, cost Regulations 2012, mineral planning authorities can charge for a maximum of 8 site visits for monitoring site operations within any 12 inactive site month period where the site is operational, or one visit in other circumstances.
+Additional site visits may be undertaken but they STATUTOR cannot be charged (for example a site with more issues or Υ complexity may need additional visits).
+Online Fire Safety Awareness £37.00 (Courses) Online Fire Safety Awareness Off site £200.00 Certain courses are now offered on line as well as in the classroom Online Fire Warden £37.00 to ensure service can still operate during pandemic.
 Online Fire Warden Off site £200.00